asuarezaliano/patient-data/README.md

 ### Memoization

-I use Memoization to optimize performance by preventing unnecessary re-renders of components.
+I used memoization to optimize performance by preventing unnecessary re-renders of components.
 This is particularly important in a patient management system where the list of patients can grow large.
 I use memo on PatientCard and PatientList to memoize them so they only change when their props do, and use useCallback when passing a function to a child so it's memoized and doesn't cause a re-render every time.
 This helped me avoid loading each card every time I added a new patient or opened the modal.

 Two key examples of memoization in this project are: